Code-Lab-1/programming-skills-portfolio-Evita-dmello/Chapter 4- Control Flow/Exercises/README.md

 should print a statement,such as You really like bananas!

+&nbsp;
+&nbsp;

+## Exercise 6: Hello Admin :ballot_box_with_check:

+Make a list of five or more usernnames, including the name 'admin'.
+Write a code that will print a greeting to each user after they log in to a website.
+Loop through the list, and print a greeting to each user:

+If the username is 'admin', print a special greeting, such as Hello admin, would you like to see a status report?
+Otherwise, print a greeting, such as Hello Tina, thank you for loggin in again.

+&nbsp;
+&nbsp;

+## Exercise 7: No Users :ballot_box_with_check:

+Make a list of five or more usernnames, including the name 'admin'.
+Write a code that will print a greeting to each user after they log in to a website.
+Loop through the list, and print a greeting to each user:

+If the username is 'admin', print a special greeting, such as Hello admin, would you like to see a status report?
+Otherwise, print a greeting, such as Hello Tina, thank you for loggin in again.

 # This is the solution of Chapter 4.

 # Answer for Exercise 1 -